JJ/perl6em/txt/2-scripts.md

 options of your browser will allow you to access a JS command line from every computer, tablet or mobile.
 In the free browser Firefox, for instance, shift-control-K will make a *developer* console pop up.
-The line at the bottom, with `>>`, will be a javascript console.
+The line at the bottom, with `>>`, will be a JavaScript console.

 ![img](./img/js.png "Using JS in your browser.")

 It is not the only place you can play with it.
-The javascript.com site includes also an interpreter with an interactive tutorial.
+The `JavaScript.com` site includes also an interpreter with an interactive tutorial.
 [JS fiddle](https://jsfiddle.net/) allows you to mix it with web sites and everything, and can be used later on to program.
 But let's stick to